 #15 Understand your financial position in a company

-- Get up to speed with real-world engineering work as fast as possible.
-This way you can more quickly contribute to your company’s bottom line.
+- Get up to speed with real-world engineering tasks, so you can contribute to the bottom line faster.

 #16 Call out the mistakes of others

-Let me elaborate.
-I was once in a meeting for a huge project in San Francisco.
-Everyone was saying “I got it!” to certain design parameters.
-I didn’t understand the design concept at all though.
-I thought to myself, should I be the idiot in the room, who after the one-hour discussion is still clueless…
+I was once in a meeting for a colossal project in San Francisco.
+Everyone confidently shouted, “I got it!” about certain design aspects, but I was completely lost.
+Should I be the idiot who admits they’re clueless after an hour-long discussion?

 First engineering job advice tips wrap up

-What’s your favorite first engineering job advice?
-What was your experience like in your first engineering job?
+What’s your favorite piece of advice for a first engineering job?
+What was your experience like when you started out?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER